 sudo systemctl hibernate

-# Enter rescue mode (single user)
+# Enter rescue (single-user) mode

 sudo systemctl rescue

-# Get current default boot target
+# Check the current default boot target

 systemctl get-default

-# Set default target (runlevel equivalent)
+# Set the default boot target

 sudo systemctl isolate multi-user.target

-Masking Services and Boot Analysis
+Masking Services and Analyzing Boot Performance

 sudo systemctl mask nginx

-# Creates symlink to /dev/null
+# This creates a symlink from the unit file to /dev/null

 sudo systemctl unmask nginx

-systemd-analyze # Total boot time
+# Show the total boot time

-systemd-analyze blame # Slowest services ranked
+systemd-analyze blame

-systemd-analyze critical-chain # Critical path visualization
+systemd-analyze critical-chain

-systemd-analyze plot > boot.svg # Generate boot timeline SVG
+systemd-analyze plot > boot.svg

 sudo systemd-analyze verify /etc/systemd/system/myapp.service

-Troubleshooting Failed Services
+Troubleshooting Failed systemd Services: Step-by-Step

-# Step 1: Check what's failed
+# Step 1: See which services have failed

 systemctl --failed

-# Step 2: Get detailed status
+# Step 2: Get detailed status and the last log lines

 systemctl status myapp.service

-# Step 3: Read the logs
+# Step 3: Read full logs for the current boot

 journalctl -u myapp.service -b --no-pager